Sometimes when we trip or fumble,

 Manta rays, Great White, Hammerhead, Mako and Whale sharks must keep swimming.
 If they stop, they sink.
 Most fish have swim bladders for up and down movement.
 These gas-filled sacs may aid survival in dirty water.

 Cartilaginous fish have no swim bladders.
 Some sharks store fats and oils in their livers to make up for the absence.
 Rays and bottom-dwelling sharks have large, flat fins to control and maintain water buoyancy.

-Fish breathe through gills.
+Fish breathe with gills.
 Before birth, people have gill-like parts.
-Gills are outside the body.
-They are behind the eyes on the heads of most sharks.
+Gills are outside organs.
+They are behind the eyes, outside the heads of most sharks.
 They are under the heads of stingrays, rays and some sharks.

 The large number of slit openings into the gills of Elasmobranchs is unique.
 Chondrichthyes have five to seven pairs of gill slits.
 Each of these opens into one gill.
 Bony fish have one opening to their many gills.

 Fish have pectoral fins.
-Rays do not swim like most other fish.
+Rays do not swim like other fish.
 Their pectoral fins attach at the head.
-Some rays swim with a wavy motion.
+Some rays swim with wavy motions.
 Others flap their pectoral fins like bird wings.
-Most fish steer with their pectoral fins.
+Most fish use these fins for steering.